Hannity's Weak Sauce: Can't Tell Viewers To Just Get Vaxed

-Category: World Politics Hits: 5Last night on his Fox News program, Hannity played the 'I take vaccine seriously' card but then veered off into nonsense a mumbo jumbo word salad on vaccinations.
+Category: World Politics Hits: 17Last night on his Fox News program, Hannity played the 'I take vaccine seriously' card but then veered off into nonsense a mumbo jumbo word salad on vaccinations.
 After bashing the Biden administration over Cuba and the southern border, Sean still refused to straight out pitch to his viewers to get vaccinated against Covid and the Delta variant.
 "I believe in the science of vaccinations. but I'm not a doctor.
 I've been pressured to tell people what to do.
 I'm telling people this: I want my audience to live," Hannity said.
 He continued, "I don't want anyone dying from this thing.
 It's dangerous, take it seriously.
 I want people, if you have a cell phone, there is a wealth of information, more than you could ever read, available for you to read.
 Also, talk to your doctor.
 Your doctors know your personal medical history, your current medical conditions. consult other medical professionals that you trust and make the decision in consultation with your doctor.
 I think that's responsible advice for everybody."
 Can you believe a cable TV host had to make sure he told his audience that he wanted them to live?
 When you're parent network pays their top-rated hosts to transmit conspiracy theories and lies about the coronavirus, masks, and vaccines -- this must be required by their lawyers.
 Then Hannity swerved into his usual immigration attacks and bashed any form of vaccine requirements by the government or businesses.

 Read more https://crooksandliars.com/2021/07/hannity-still-cant-directly-tell-his